scaleapi/plansearch/README.md

 In addition, there are arguments for the code execution:
 - `exec-batch-size`: How many total number of code/test pairs to execute at a time
 - `exec-num-processes`: Number of processes to separate `exec-batch-size` requests into
-- `executor`: The server URL for executing the code
+- `executor`: The server URL for executing the code.
+(None if local)
 - `testbank`: Optional string that if provided, points to a Hugging Face testbank which is a dataset of hash to test which is sent to the server for caching.
 - `timeout`: The timeout (in s) for each code/test pair to run.
 Default is $60$ s.